 Apart from the sunrise, enjoy the view of Central Java’s highest mountains: Merapi, Merbabu, and Ungaran.
 When going down, allow some time to visit the highest village in Java, Sembungan village.

 Dieng Plateau Opening Hours

 Dieng is open 24 hours for tourists.
-There is a modest lodge around the highland.
-The ticketing office at Dieng sites commonly open from 7 AM to 6 PM.
+There is a modest lodge around the highland for tourists to stay overnight.
+The ticketing office at Dieng sites open from 7 AM to 6 PM.